 Every summer, Machane Moshiach opens its doors to a one-of-a-kind of cultural and educational experience: a journey back in time to the city of Lubavitch.
 We take Preschool and Elementary aged campers on an experiential journey to visit our historical roots in Lubavitch; to encounter the lives of our Rebbeim and their Chassidim.

-The Rebbe was adamant that children should not have a vacation from their Torah learning, even during the summer.
+The Rebbe is adamant that children should not have a vacation from their Torah learning, even during the summer.
 Our camp enables children to have an exciting and fun summer in such a manner.

 Machane Moshiach’s theme is “Shetel Life – Exploring Our Roots.”